ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 #### Impact of Batch Size and Attention Time

-This section investigates **Two-Batch Overlap (TBO)** performance across varying batch sizes and simulated Multi-Token Prediction (MTP) scenarios.
+This section investigates TBO performance across varying batch sizes and simulated MTP scenarios.